One-Pot Bakery Style Molasses Cookies

 Homemade molasses cookies without the mess.

-Bakery style molasses cookies are the easiest cookie recipe ever.
-You mix everything in a single pot and the dough requires no chilling.
+Bakery-style molasses cookies are the easiest cookie recipe ever.
+You mix everything in a single pot so clean up is easy.
 These gorgeous crinkle cookies travel well so make great lunch box cookies.
 And it’s the perfect recipe for kids to bake on their own.

 One pot, one wooden spoon and almost two dozen molasses cookies to show for it.

 These bakery-style cookies are a slight adaptation of a recipe from Bon Appetit, via the lovely blog, The Café Sucre Farine.
 It was their recipe name that caught my eye: “Bakery-style” conjures a gorgeous display of sparkling crinkle cookies.

 These are very pretty cookies with a sparkling sugar coating.
 We rolled ours in fragrant citrus sugar that we had leftover from another cookie project.

 The recipe is similar to the All-time Favourite Chewy Molasses Crinkle Cookies, only this recipe is much lower in butter and sugar.
 These bakery-style cookies are less rich and aren’t chewy so they travel very well.
 They’re also great for dunking.Print